Corporate

 Agility and adaptability.
 Modern workplaces are built around the latest business practices, digital tools, and workplace experience strategies.
 Implementing these ideas into the work environment enhances employee agility, which in turn enhances organizational agility.

 But a transformation of this magnitude requires a tectonic shift in mindsets also.
-For a hybrid working set-up to be sustainable, companies must be empathic to non-business considerations of employees that traditionally have been excluded from strategic business metrics.
+For a sustainable hybrid working set-up to be sustainable, companies must be empathic to non-business considerations of employees that traditionally have been excluded from strategic business metrics.

 There is some evidence that data-based, at-a-distance personnel assessments bear a closer relation to employees’ contributions than do traditional ones.
 Transitioning toward such systems could contribute to building a more diverse, more capable, and happier workforce.
 Remote working, for example, means no commuting, which can make work more accessible for people with disabilities; the flexibility associated with the remote work can be particularly helpful for single parents and caregivers.
 According to Mercer’s 2020 Global Talent Trends Study, only 44% of companies systematically assess jobs for their adaptability rather than allowing flexibility to be determined by the worker’s circumstances.